padgett1/blog/docs/notes/The Theory and Optimization of Thinking along with Problem Solving Philosophy.md

 # Problem-Solving Methods
 ### the general method
 Whenever I try to solve a problem, I try to find the simplest solution.
-By this, I mean that I spend enormous effort looking for a solution that requires less effort, time, money, or parts.
+I mean that I spend enormous effort looking for a solution that requires less effort, time, money, or parts.
 I think that this causes problems in my math classes because usually there isn't a simpler solution, and I waste a lot of effort trying to find a simpler way.
 It's very helpful in other life aspects though.
 - note: dad says that I probably picked this method up from him since that's his default as well

 ### the math method